Piotr1215/claude-wt/README.md

 uvx claude-wt new "implement user authentication"
 ```

-Behind the scenes: creates a timestamp branch, sets up a worktree in `.claude-wt/worktrees/`, and launches Claude with your query.
+Behind the scenes: creates a timestamp branch, sets up a worktree in a sibling directory `{repo-name}-worktrees/`, and launches Claude with your query.

 Want a memorable branch name?
 Use `--name`: